 Mizuhara began modelling in 2003 after she won a competition run by Seventeen Japan.
 The prize was an exclusive contract with the magazine, which, thanks to Mizuhara’s popularity, ran for three years.
 Mizuhara then became an exclusive model for fashion magazine Vivi.
 Today, Mizuhara regularly appears in Elle Japan, Numero Tokyo, Nylon Japan, Vogue Girl Japan and Ginza Magazine.

-Mizuhara is favourite of Karl Lagerfeld and featured in a short film shot by Chanel, following her preparation to attend its couture show in Paris.
+Mizuhara was a favourite of Karl Lagerfeld and has featured in short films shot by Chanel, with the first following her preparation to attend a Chanel couture show in Paris.
 Her commercial clients include Uniqlo,

 In addition to her modelling work, Mizuahara has appeared in numerous films and television programmes.
-In 2010 Mizuhara co-starred in Tran Anh Hung's “Norwegian Wood” with Kenichi Matsuyama and Rinko Kikuchi .
+In 2010, she co-starred in Tran Anh Hung's “Norwegian Wood” with Kenichi Matsuyama and Rinko Kikuchi .
 She played the supporting role in Mika Ninagawa's “Helter Skelter”, which is based on the award-winning comic of the same name by Kyoko Okazaki.
 Mika Ninagawa later shot Mizuhara for a photo book entitled “Girl,” published in 2012.
-She has also starred in two movies, “Trick the Movie: Last Stage” (2014) and “Attack on Titan”, released in 2015.
+She has also starred in movies “Trick the Movie: Last Stage” in 2014, “Attack on Titan” in 2015, and "Tornado Girl" in 2017.